Power and Abuse: The Irish Struggle (Part II)

 After the Easter Rising and despite their defeat, the Irish Nationalists continued to fight militarily and politically.
 In 1905, Sinn Féin (Gaelic for “We Ourselves”) formed as one of these Irish nationalist and political groups.
 Sinn Féin gained political momentum following the Rising.
 Their first goal was freedom from British control and they continued to strive for a completely independent Ireland - to include the northern counties still under British control today.
 The United Irishmen and Theobald Tone inspired the leaders of Sinn Féin due to the previous rise against British occupation under King George III (see above) (History of Sinn Fein n.d.).
 In 1918, the Irish held a total of 105 seats in the English Parliament.
 Astoundingly, Sinn Féin won 73 of those 105 (remaining were of the British-supported Ulster) seats given their push for an independent Irish republic (Arthur, n.d.).
 In early 1919, Sinn Féin set up a provisional government in Ireland to diplomatically rival the British control of the Emerald Isle.
-However, this event led to yet another conflict between the Irish and their long-time rivals called the Anglo-Irish War or Irish War for Independence (Arthur, n.d.).
+However, this event led to yet another conflict between the Irish and their long-time rivals.
+This conflict was called the Anglo-Irish War or Irish War for Independence (Arthur, n.d.).

 The unconditional surrender of the Irish nationalists at the Easter Rising was not the end of the story.
 One can argue, it was the beginning, and the fighting Irish kept fighting.
 The years of 1919 to 1921 marked a pivotal time in Irish history and in Irish-British relations.
 This period was a time of reckoning that changed the face of Ireland since the 12th century and going forward to the 21st century.
 Following the declaration in January 1919 by Sinn Féin of the provisional government of Ireland, the Irish republican parliament, called Dáil, met.
 On that same day in Tippery, members of the Irish Volunteer Force carried explosives and shot and killed two police officers (Dorney, 2012).
-Following what some call a spark to the Irish War for Independence, were prisoner hunger strikes in 1920 and labor strikes, such as the rail worker’s strike to prevent train access to British passengers.
+Following what some caledl a spark to the Irish War for Independence, were prisoner hunger strikes in 1920 and labor strikes, such as the rail worker’s strike to prevent train access to British passengers.
 As a countermeasure to the Irish resistance, the British arrested most of the Sinn Féin leadership (Dorney, 2012).
 Violence followed and intensified.

 The Irish Republican Army (IRA) was born in 1919 following the disbandment of the Irish Volunteer Force.
 Much like the Force, the IRA was in favor of an independent Ireland and used arms and guerilla tactics to counter and challenge the British.
 The IRA was not a part of nor controlled by any political organization.
 Although, several IRA members also were members of Sinn Féin (Arthur, 2010).